|

 is the quintessential horror movie.
 It's easy to forget the impact this

-film made on an entire genre (depicting knife-stabbing psychotic young
+film had on an entire genre (depicting knife-stabbing psychotic young

 men), and it's also easy to overlook how fundamentally different this